 How you attract key employees while working under that scrutiny is much more involved than simply offering the highest pay and a retirement plan.
 For instance, you may be required to provide qualified and non-qualified deferred compensation, equity compensation, golden parachutes, or golden handcuff instruments.

 At Epstein Becker Green, we understand how executive compensation plans and arrangements can affect your organization as a whole.
-We help you navigate through the complexities of executive compensation issues, implement equity-based retention and other compensation plans, stay legally compliant, and safeguard company interests while attracting high-level talent.
-We also use our skill and knowledge to assist you in retaining a strong leadership team that can meet your business goals.
+We help you navigate the complexities of executive compensation issues, implement equity-based retention and other compensation plans, stay legally compliant, and safeguard company interests while attracting high-level talent.
+We also use our skills and knowledge to assist you in retaining a strong leadership team that can meet your business goals.

 Pay for Performance

-Nowadays, a lot of executive compensation plans are tied to performance or other conditions.
+Nowadays, many executive compensation plans are tied to performance or other conditions.
 We help employers craft objectives and similar criteria that are attainable and well defined.
 Future litigation can sometimes turn on those measurable goalposts, so having them spelled out clearly gives our clients peace of mind if a lawsuit ever arises.
 Because these kinds of plans can also trigger different tax provisions, including Internal Revenue Code sections 409A and 162(m), clients rely on us to ensure that they fully understand and comply with those provisions.

 Transactional Issues